makerdao/staxx/README.md

 4. Next, we will pull everything from the docker container and will be ready to get the testchain up and running:
     1. Run `make run-dev`
         1. This step pulls all the images from docker down and will start the QA portal in docker images and then will set `localhost:4001` - for UI and `localhost:4000` - for WS/Web API.
-        2. You will see that it will immediately start pulling from the testchain-backendgateway.
+        2. You will see that it will immediately start pulling from the staxx.

 5. Once everything has been pulled down, the next step is to check the logs:
     1. Run `make logs-dev`